 About the Author and Editors

 Paul McKenna, MA, teaches, writes and consults in the fields of world religions and interfaith dialogue.
 Throughout his 30-year career in this field, Paul has received a number of awards and honors for his interfaith efforts.
 Paul collaborated with a number of people in creating the Scarboro Missions Golden Rule Poster (published in 2000).
 The poster features the Golden Rule – scripturally and symbolically – in 13 religions.
-Currently he functions as the Interfaith Coordinator for Scarboro Missions in Toronto, Canada.
+Paul McKenna served as the Interfaith Coordinator for Scarboro Missions in Toronto, Canada until 2018.

 The quality of this document was profoundly improved through editorial consultation with the following four individuals: